 - number of hops in numberOfHops.

-- it does not expect to be configured with the sum of [StartingSymbol] and [Length] for a hop that exceeds a slot duration.
+- it does not expect to be configured with the sum of startPosition and nrofSymbols for a hop that exceeds a slot duration.

 - it expects to be configured with the same periodicity of each hop of an SRS resource with the transmit frequency hopping.